distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `impact(t) = price_a(t) - price_b(t)`

-There are two main use cases: hedging and speculation.
+For the instruments developed here, the two direct financial uses are hedging and speculation.

 For hedging, consider someone who holds one Bitcoin and wants their payoff to be independent of the election outcome.
 Let the terminal event spread be `terminal_impact`.
 One minimal hedge is to short one unit of a full-spread contract conditional on outcome A. The holder's payoff is then: